napari/docs/docs/developers/documentation/index.md

 the `napari/docs` clone.
 ```

 The rendered HTML will be placed in `docs/_build`.
-Find `index.html` in this folder and drag it
+Find `index.html` in this
-into a browser to preview the website with your new document.
+folder and drag it into a browser to preview the website with your new document.

-Alternatively, when you submit your pull request, napari continuous integration
+Alternatively, when you submit your pull request, the napari docs repository
-includes a GitHub action that builds the documentation and saves the artifact
+continuous integration includes a GitHub action that builds the documentation
-for you to download.
-This is another way to check that your built documentation
+and saves the artifact for you to download.
+This is another way to check that
-looks as you expect.
-To download the built documentation, go to your PR, scroll
+your built documentation looks as you expect.
+To download the built
-down to the continuous integration tests, then:
+documentation, go to your PR, scroll down to the continuous integration tests,
+then:

 1. Click on **Details** next to `Build PR Docs / Build & Upload Artifact (pull_request)`: